wilson-aina/mahinops.github.io/_posts/2024-04-16-linkedlist-in-go.md

 ```

-Now lets complete the linked list one by one_
+Now lets complete the linked list operations one by one_

 ```go